ibexa/documentation-developer/docs/cookbook/creating_custom_notifications_for_flex_workflow.md

 });
 ```

-Now we can clear cache (`php app/console --env=prod cache:clear`) and our notification should be displayed properly.
+Now you can clear cache (`php app/console --env=prod cache:clear`) and your notification should be displayed properly.
 In the image below you can check what is what in the notification struct:

 ![Notification](img/notification.png)